Q: What is the age range for enrollment at Shepherd’s Hill Academy?

 Q: Does Shepherd’s Hill Academy provide any career or college counseling for high school seniors?

-A: We do offer counseling for future college plans for those students wishing to continue their education at a postsecondary institution once they leave Shepherds Hill.
+A: We do offer the counsel for future college plans to students wishing to continue their education at a postsecondary academic institution once they leave Shepherd’s Hill.
+Dual enrollment is also available to students who wish to pursue postsecondary academics.
 Students are encouraged to visit and apply to colleges during their time in our program.
 Eighty percent of our high school seniors attend a postsecondary institution after graduation.

 We also work with students who wish to enter the workforce to determine a plan of success for their future.
 We encourage speaking with professionals in their field, research, and thorough plan development.